ObsidianLabs/algorand-tutorial/tutorial-2.md

 ## Next

-In the [next tutorial](tutorial-3.md), we will talk about the Algorand Standard Asset (ASA) model through a more sophisticated smart contract [LimitOrder](https://developer.algorand.org/docs/reference/teal/templates/limit_ordera/).
+In the [next tutorial](tutorial-3.md), we will talk about the Algorand Standard Asset (ASA) model through a more sophisticated smart contract [Limit Order](https://developer.algorand.org/docs/reference/teal/templates/limit_ordera/).